w3c/webpayments/proposals/supported-networks-list.md

 Proposed by @ibjacobs.
 On 5 Jan 2017 the WPWG [resolved](https://www.w3.org/2017/01/05-wpwg-minutes#item03) to adopt this approach, pending discussion of the trademark issue.

+Todo: Ian to confirm W3C ok with this.

 ## Intro

 [Basic Card Payment](https://w3c.github.io/webpayments-methods-card/)